Tyelab/AST_processing_pipeline/README.md

 Note, the matlab script will automatically make your nameofscrip.sh “executable” by using this command at the terminal window `chmod u+x nameofscrip.sh`

+## Create folder structure
 8. After those copy, you can use the MATLAB function “copyNewPredictions” in "make_analysis_folder_copy_files.m" to copy from the predictions folder into your folder structure.

 *Setting up folders and adding data*
 9. While the SLEAP script is tracking the poses, you can set up the rest of your folders.
 See